refinedev/refine/documentation/docs/core/hooks/useForm.md

 title: useForm
 ---

 `useForm` is a hook that allows to manage forms.
 It has some `action` methods that `create`, `edit` and `clone` the form.
-The hook return value comes to according to the called action and it can run different logic depending on the action.
+The hook return value comes to according to the called action and it can run different logic depending on the `action`.

 :::info
-It doesn't handle the form state, it care of the state that is passed to the hook.
+It doesn't handle the form state, it works with values passed to the hook's `onFinish` callback.
 :::

+-   Returns the `mutationResult` after called the `onFinish` callback.
+-   Accepts generic type parameters.
+It is used to define response type of the mutation and query.

 ## Basic Usage